 Like many other Chinese tech giants, Pinduoduo rolled out its collaborative enterprise software platform called Knock in February.
 The main features include messaging, to-do lists, basic photo tools, and voice calls.
 It excludes features popular on other similar products like video conferencing, file transfer, and task / expensing approval.
 Everything is linked to the back-end of PDD, and hinting it will have benefits similar to Slack’s shared channels for many of PDD’s suppliers.

 Pinduoduo has also started building more in-app games.
-One in particular is a Farmville-like game for farmers called Duo Duo Farm.
-Duo Duo Crush is a Candy Crush-like game where nearly every action incentivizes a purchase.
+One in particular is a Farmville-like game called Duo Duo Farm.
+Another is Duo Duo Crush, a Candy Crush-like game where nearly every action incentivizes a purchase.

 These are likely the beginning of many other gamified experiences Pinduoduo will build into its product over time.

 Pinduoduo still faces some high-level challenges.
 China’s discount market has a noted problem with counterfeit goods that are popular with lower income consumers both on and offline.
 Despite being smaller, PDD generated more complaints than Alibaba’s Taobao and Tmall combined in 2017.
 A week after its July 2018 IPO, it met with government officials to discuss how to handle these complaints.
 Short-sellers have made valid claims that PDD’s financial reporting may overstate GMV and Revenue to US investors, and that its hiding employee costs in an undisclosed related entity.
 The company does not have a CFO (fairly common in Chinese tech), which doesn’t help these allegations.
 And Colin recently stepped down as CEO to move into a chairman role and began giving his stock back to the company to grant to other employees.
 Public market investors should be sure to do their diligence on these matters.